-Spiritual Care is a ministry of healing which provides emotional and spiritual support to patients, their families, and hospital staff.
-The Chaplains work as part of the healing team in conjunction with physicians, nurses, and other caregivers.
-Spiritual Care may include responding to crises, assisting persons in the resolution of ethical questions regarding patient care, contacting pastors, priests, rabbis, or other religious representatives as requested, and providing ongoing spiritual support.
+Spiritual Care is a ministry of healing that provides emotional and spiritual support to patients, their families, hospital staff, and volunteers.
+The Chaplains work as part of the healing team in conjunction with doctors, nurses, and other caregivers.
+Spiritual care may include responding to crises, assisting persons in the resolution of ethical questions regarding patient care, contacting pastors, priests, rabbis, or other religious representatives as requested, and providing ongoing spiritual support.

 Requests and Referrals

 Patients and families of all faiths can request a visit with a Chaplain.
 Any member of the health team can assist with making a referral.
-People call on chaplains for a number of reasons.
-Some of the most common reasons include:
+People call on Chaplains for a number of reasons.
+Many of the situations the Spiritual Care provides services for include:

 - Apprehension about surgery

 - Loneliness and isolation